katiesaund/hogwash/README.md

 `library(hogwash)`

 # Getting started
-[Please check out the wiki](https://github.com/katiesaund/hogwash/wiki) for a brief primer on bacterial GWAS, detailed descriptions of the algorithms, and example data with results.
+[Please check out the wiki](https://github.com/katiesaund/hogwash/wiki) or vignette for a brief primer on bacterial GWAS, detailed descriptions of the algorithms, and example data with results.